aws/sagemaker-python-sdk/doc/overview.rst

 Train a Model with the SageMaker Python SDK
 *******************************************

-To train a model by using the SageMaker Pthon SDK, you:
+To train a model by using the SageMaker Python SDK, you:

 1. Prepare a training script
 2. Create an estimator
-3. Call the `fit` method of the estimator
+3. Call the ``fit`` method of the estimator

 After you train a model, you can save it, and then serve the model as an endpoint to get real-time inferences or get inferences for an entire dataset by using batch transform.